LiShuaiyi/vp-repairer/README.md

 ```sh
 $ pip install -r requirements.txt
 ```
 This will install related dependencies specified in `requirements.txt`.
+Or simply install the dependencies listed in `requirements.txt` and add this repository to your python path.

 ## Folder structure
 ```